sledorze/HaxeManual/md/manual/introduction-haxe-history.md

 ## 1.4 History

 The Haxe project started on 22 October 2005 as a successor to the **Motion-Twin Action Script Compiler**, MTASC.
-French developer **Motion-Twin** had developed MTASC as a popular ActionScript 2 compiler, and the next logical step for them was to design their very own programming language; thus, giving birth to haxe.
+French developer **Motion-Twin** had developed MTASC as a popular ActionScript 2 compiler, and the next logical step for them was to design their very own programming language; thus, giving birth to Haxe.

 Being spelled **haXe** back then, its beta was released in February 2006 with the first supported targets being AVM-bytecode and Motion-Twin's own **Neko** virtual machine.